Long and Short Term Effects of Alcohol

 • Blackouts

-Excessive alcohol use directly affects one’s ability to hold a job and provide for one’s family or oneself.
-When someone has an addiction, their entire life revolves solely around the addiction and feeding it.
-Daily responsibilities such as a job or career, family, and other obligations fall by the wayside.
+Alcohol abuse not only has a major health impact, but it impacts every facet of someone’s life including the ability to hold a job and provide for their family or themselves.
+When someone has an addiction, their entire life becomes solely about that addiction and feeding it.
+This means that daily responsibilities such as a job or career, family, and other obligations fall to the wayside.
 While some people who abuse alcohol may have a high tolerance, they are still not fully functioning, and this often leads to job loss.

 Addiction doesn’t just affect the individual.
-An addict’s family and friends also suffer as they watch their loved one struggle with the disease.
+Their families and friends also suffer as they watch their loved one struggle with the disease.
 Addiction changes people; it changes their personality, how they communicate, and how they live.
 Alcohol effects on social life are unavoidable, and when an addict’s social circle dwindles as a result of their addiction, it can cause further emotional issues.

-Alcoholism varies from person to person, and each one may react to addiction in a different way.
-Some become docile and sleep for long periods, whereas others become argumentative and engage in destructive behaviors.
+Signs of alcoholism vary from person to person, and each one may react to addiction in a different way.
+Some may become docile and sleep for long periods, whereas others become argumentative and engage in destructive behaviors.
 As a family member, watching someone you love struggle with an addiction is extremely difficult.
-But the longer it’s ignored, the worse the disease will become, so it’s so important to try to get an alcoholic the help they desperately need.
+But the longer the signs exist, the worse the disease will become, so it’s so important to try to get an alcoholic the help they desperately need.

 Some of the most common alcohol-related offenses include: